Right of private sector employee to strike

 Warning

-Special rules apply to bodies and establishments responsible for the management of a public service (e.g. in passenger transport or air transport).
+Special rules shall apply to bodies and establishments entrusted with a public service mission for the carriage of passengers by land and in companies in the air passenger transport sector.

 An employee cannot be punished or dismissed for having gone on strike.
 Nor can he be discriminated against (for example in terms of salary increases).